ch4n3l/ch4n3l.github.io/_posts/2017/2018-07-14-goldeneye.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/goldeneye/secondemail.png)

-We get credentials, and a new hidden directory.
+We get credentials `xenia:RCP90rulez!`, and a new hidden directory.

 As the e-mail says, we need to configure our /etc/hosts, or the virtual host will not work.